xpack/hello-world-template-xpack/README-MAINTAINER.md

 - `npm dist-tag add @xpack/hello-world-template@0.3.0 latest`
 - `npm dist-tag ls @@xpack/hello-world-template`

-## Announce to the community

-Post an announcement to the forum.

 ## Share on Twitter

 - in a separate browser windows, open [TweetDeck](https://tweetdeck.twitter.com/)